FieldSpace, Deterministic Autonomy

 FieldSpace first-smoke trajectory compute

-EXPLANATION GAP
+REPRODUCIBILITY GAP

-COVERAGE GAP
+COVERAGE PRESSURE

 THE FIELDSPACE ANSWER